Worktrees

 Projects Without a Git Repository

 Worktrees require a git repository at the project root.
-When you add a project whose root is a plain directory (no .git), Braide cannot run git worktree add, so worktree mode is not available.
+When you add a project whose root is a plain directory, worktree mode is not available.

 What happens when you click "New Session" on a non-git project:

-2. The session is auto-promoted to project-root mode — the agent runs directly in the project root, the session is badged with the orange ROOT pill, and baseBranch is not persisted.
+1. The session is auto-promoted to project-root mode — the agent runs directly in the project root and the session is badged with the orange ROOT pill.

-3. The agent's CWD is the project root itself, so any files it writes land there.
+2. The agent's working directory is the project root itself, so any files it writes land there.

 The auto-promotion happens transparently — you do not need to choose a mode from the split button's menu.